clarencechanxy/Aboutme/README.md

 # Aboutme
 About Me

 Clarence is the founder of Bandwagon, Southeast Asia’s leading independent music media company whose vision is to champion and spotlight music in Asia.
 As an Economics graduate he taught himself to code and laid the 1st lines of code for a gig finder called Bandwagon.
 Today the platform has expanded and reaches over 500,000 readers monthly and over 6,000,000 impressions monthly on Twitter with staff across 3 countries.
 Bandwagon covers trends, new music, and feature articles about artists, entertainment brands, thought leaders, and has been referenced by The New York Times, Billboard, Techcrunch, Teen Vogue and more.
-Clarence was recognised as 1 of 20 Future Shapers by PEAK Magazine in 2019.
+Clarence was recognised in [PRESTIGE 40 under 40 in 2022](https://www.prestigeonline.com/sg/40-under-40/clarence-chan-prestige-40-under-40-2022/), and 1 of 20 [Future Shapers by PEAK Magazine](https://www.thepeakmagazine.com.sg/interviews/clarence-chan-bandwagon-music/) in 2019.

 He spearheads Singapore’s national music movement, Hear65, which was a joint campaign between Bandwagon and Singapore’s governing body for music, National Arts Council.
 It was launched alongside Senior Parliament Secretary Baey Yam Keng and won Best PR Campaign at the Marketing-Interactive PR Awards 2019, the 1st music project to do so in the history of the awards.